smatechnologies/ibm-i-agent-docs/docs/events-utilities/scansplf-scanoutq.md

 #### Finding Scan Values in a Report

 For the SCANSPLF command, all matched Scan Rules have their scan values stored in the LSAM's Captured Data Log file.
 The contents of this file may be viewed using the LSAM menu 3, option 8.
-This file also contains data that may be captured from Operator Replay scripts, whenever a screen data capture rule is defined.
+This file also contains data that may be captured from other Agent automation tools.
 But by default, when the log viewer program is started from the LSAM menu 3, the list is limited by a subset rule to only data captured by the SCANSPLF command.
 (Use F15=Subset to change the subset rule in effect for the list display.)

 Each Scan value in the Captured Data Log file is labeled with the report page, line and column where the data was found.
 This means that in the example application above for scanning the QPJOBLOG report, the location of the failing sub-program could be found very quickly if the operator would use the Captured Data Log file viewer to find this SCANSPLF Application (labeled as the Capture ID on the list display), and then find the record(s) associated with the correct date and time.

 The primary purpose of the example QPJOBLOG application described above was to report a failed job on an OpCon schedule if any severity code of 40 is found.
 The single Scan Rule described above finds only the first instance of a severity 40 code.
 But it could be equally important to find ALL of the severity 40 codes that appear in the job log report.
 To make sure all errors are found and reported, more than one Scan Rule could be specified for this Application.
 Only the first Scan Rule needs to be marked as required (Required rule = Y).
 To find more similar codes, an estimated number of additional Scan Rules could be created based on the greatest number of severity 40 codes that might ever be expected.
 Each of the additional Scan Rules would be marked as not required.
 Each of the additional Scan Rules would use the Start Scan Label to find the string '40' in From/To positions 36-37, but each succeeding Scan Rule would have a higher Incidence count.
 The additional
-Scan Rules would be numbered 2 and higher.
+Scan Rules would be numbered with an Incidence count of 2 and higher.
 If only 2 severity codes were found, then the remaining Scan Rules would be ignored and they would not affect the outcome of the SCANSPLF job.

 Using the LSAM menu function to view the Captured Data Log file, each severity 40 code that was found could be quickly located by the report page and line.
 This would make the process of analyzing all the points of failure more efficient.
 As well, each found severity 40 code could trigger another Captured Data Response Rule in order to initiate automated reporting and recovery procedures.

 Additional assistance could be provided to the application operator for every severity 40 code was found if each of the Scan Rules would specify the same \*CAPT option in the Scan value field.
 Using the Position after label value of (-1) and a Scan value length of 7, the CPF message ID for each severity 40 error would become the actual captured data that appears in the Captured Data Log file.
 This ability to capture and report data associated with a severity 40 error code could be extended even farther, as described next.

 #### Using Captured Data Response Rules

 In the Scan Rule defined above for the example BIGCLJOB the special value of \*CAPT was specified in the Scan Value field.
 As mentioned just above, every matched Scan Value is logged into the LSAM's Captured Data Log file.
 Instead of just logging the severity 40 error code, the Scan Rule was constructed so that the severity 40 code was found as a Scan label, leaving the Scan Value field free for capturing any helpful data related to the severity 40 code.
 In the example above, it is proposed that it might be helpful to capture and share the CPF message ID that describes each severity 40 error code.
-(Additional Scan Rules, set as not required, could be created for the purpose of capturing other data elements from the same report line.)
+(Additional Scan Rules, set as "not required," could be created for the purpose of capturing other data elements from the same report line.)

 In addition to the Captured Data Log file viewer, the LSAM offers more tools that can be used to respond to any matched Scan Rule, based on the Captured Data Log record.
 On LSAM menu 3, option 5 supports entry of one or more Captured Data Response Rules (described in the Screens and Windows section below) that can be linked to each Scan Rule.